temtum/lmdb-lib/README.md

 The basic examples we currently have:

 * `examples/1-env.js` - shows basic usage of `Env`, `Dbi` and `Txn` operating on string values
-* `examples/2-datatypes.js` - shows how to use various data types for your data
+* `examples/2-datatypes.js` - shows how to use constious data types for your data
 * `examples/3-multiple-transactions.js` - shows how LMDB will behave if you operate with multiple transactions
 * `examples/4-cursors.js` - shows how to work with cursors on a basic database
 * `examples/5-dupsort.js` - shows how to use a `dupSort` database with cursors